 No studies to date have pinpointed any exact right age to start music lessons or get a pet, but both of these activities are great for your child’s brain development.
 If your child is interested in animals or music at a young age, you might want to consider encouraging it.

-For a pet, it’s best if your child is capable of handling basic caregiving tasks (usually around ages 6 to 8), such as setting out water or food.
+For a pet, it’s best if your child is capable of handling basic caregiving tasks (usually around 6 to 8 years old), such as setting out water or food.
 Taking care of a living animal will foster discipline and relationship building.

-For music lessons, if your child is interested before age 6, go for it!
+For music lessons, if your child is interested before 6 years old, go for it!
 Just realize that their interests might change, and that participation at any level is more important than mastery.